holidayextras/culture/expedited-procedure.md

 ## Ownership

-Generally the issue will be reported to web department or the someone in web will find the issue.
+Generally the issue will be reported to the Web Team or the someone in Web will find the issue.

-* First web contact starts the expedite process in slack channel.
+* First Web contact starts the expedite process in Slack channel.
-* The web contact begins investigating the expedite with support from an engineer to diagnose the issue and someone with communication skills to own the expedite.
+* The Web contact begins investigating the expedite with support from an engineer with the required expertise (if not themselves) to diagnose the issue.
+* The Web contact must also find someone independent of the investigation / fix (if not themselves) who can communicate the progress and resolution of the expedite.
+This ensures that communication continues without impeding the progress of the expedite.
-* The owner follows issue through to resolution or hands over to another team member to fulfill this role.
+* The owner follows the expedite through to resolution or hands over to another team member to fulfill this role.
-* Owner to use online channels (slack, hangouts and email) to keep all interested parties updated **regularly**.
-See the communication section below for more info.
+* The owner uses online channels (Slack, hangouts and email) to keep all interested parties updated **regularly**.
+See the "Communication" section below for more info.

-The owner should not also be working on resolving the issue.
-If this is the case, ownership should be transferred.
-This is to ensure that communications continue without distracting from resolution.
+* The owner speaks face to face to key internal teams, such as the Shift Manager, to gather more information on cause or symptoms of the expedite and provide feedback and reassurance that the issue is in hand.
+This includes providing an estimated timescale for a resolution (where possible) to help with planning any mitigating measures.
+For example, where the issue causes a spike in call volume a decision can be taken to add more people to the phones.

 ## Classification

-If the web contact is unsure whether the issue should be expedited seek advice from a Pod Lead/Project Manager before continuing.
+If the Web contact is unsure whether the issue should be expedited seek advice from a Pod Lead before continuing.

 Consider what metrics are being affected, eg: